+FundingTest

 4. Data Tracks Form

 Download the Data Tracks Form (Excel format) and provide as much information as possible about the data files you wish to display on the genome browser, even if they are unpublished.
 This information will allow us retrieve files from public repositories and customize data tracks in the genome browser.
 Refer to the “Instructions and table example” tab in the spreadsheet for guidelines and a prefilled example table.